CLOSE X

 Municipal House

-After our walking tour of the city, much of it in the warren of little streets in Old Town, we walked over to the Municipal House, a place two shopkeepers told us we shouldn’t miss.
-It turned out to be one of the highlights of the city.
-From the Old Town Square just follow your Prague map and walk down the street to the right side of the church on the square.
+After our tour of the castle and Cathedral, we returned to the warren of little streets in Old Town.
+While wandering there, poking into lttle shops along the way, we were told by two shopkeepers we should visit the Municipal House.
+“Don’t miss it,” they said.
+Their recommendation was spot on, since it turned out to be one of the highlights of our visit.
+From the Old Town Square, follow your Prague map and walk down the street to the right side of the church on the square.

 Built 1905–1911, it remains one of the most beautiful Art Nouveau buildings in Prague, thanks to restoration in the 1990s after decades of neglect during the Communist era, despite it being where Czechoslovakia was declared an independent state in 1918.
 You’ll find few places like it anywhere in Europe, or the world, for that matter.